 Mr. Frank A. Greco, age 77, of Utica, passed away on Tuesday, May 28, 2019, at Faxton-St. Luke’s Healthcare.

-To send flowers in memory of Frank A. Greco, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Frank A. Greco, please visit our Heartfelt Sympathies Store.

 He was born in Utica, NY, on October 20, 1941, a son of the late Joseph J. and Grace M. (Tomaino) Greco.
 Frank was raised and educated in Utica, where he graduated from T.R.
 Proctor High School and continued his education at Utica College.
 Mr. Greco was a proud U.S. Army Veteran; he served during the Vietnam War.
 At one time, Mr. Greco held a position with the Oneida County Sheriff’s Department; and later excepted a position with L.B.
 Security, in Utica, from which he retired.
 Frank was a communicant of St. Mary of Mt.
 Carmel/Blessed Sacrament Parish and a member of the Alpha Phi Delta Fraternity.
 At one time, Frank was an avid Billiards player; a passionate Chess player; and enjoyed playing cards, especially Bridge.